SoipoServices/httpauth/README.md

 Make sure

-To use this package simply add the HttpAuth middleware to the routes your want to enable the authentication.
+To use this laravel package simply add the HttpAuth middleware to the routes your want to enable the authentication.

 You can set the admin and password, using the env variables *HTTP_AUTH_USER* and *HTTP_AUTH_PASS*